microsoft/HealthBotPingTest/README.md

 # Health Bot Ping Test

-Single turn utterance to test the availability of the Health Bot
+Send a single turn utterance to test the availability of the Health Bot.
+The bot will respond with a response according to the utterance.
+HTTP error 500 will be returned if there is an error.
+To test success, you will need to compare the actual response with the expected response.

 1. Deploy the website: